cloudposse/github-action-yaml-config-query/README.md

 -->

-Define YAML document, filter it with JSON query and get result as JSON string
+Define YAML document, filter it with JSON query and get result as outputs

 ---